taeyoungP/Social_Network/README.md

-# 18 NoSQL: Social Network API
+# Social Network API through NoSQL

-## Your Task
+## Task

 MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.
-Over the last part of this course, you’ll use several of the technologies that social networking platforms use in their full-stack applications.
-Because the foundation of these applications is data, it’s important that you understand how to build and structure the API first.
+In this project, several of the technologies will be used that social networking platforms use in their full-stack applications.
+Because the foundation of these applications is data, it’s important to understand how to build and structure the API first.

-Your Challenge is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-You’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.
-In addition to using the [Express.js](https://www.npmjs.com/package/express) and [Mongoose](https://www.npmjs.com/package/mongoose) packages, you may also optionally use a JavaScript date library of your choice or the native JavaScript `Date` object to format timestamps.
+The challenge for this task is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.

-No seed data is provided, so you’ll need to create your own data using Insomnia after you’ve created your API.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.

 ## User Story